-Income Generation: After the business training Zoe conducted, the family was supported with a grant which Jackson used to hire a half acre of land and start a business of growing tomatoes (pictured right).
-He is also renting another piece of land where he grows red peppers to sell.
-The two businesses have enabled him buy two dairy goats.
+Income Generation: After the business training ZOE conducted, the family was supported with business funds which Jackson used to hire a half acre of land and start a business of growing tomatoes (pictured right).
+He is also renting another piece of land where he grows red peppers for sale.
+The two businesses have enabled him buy 2 dairy goats.
 Jackson is also among members of the empowerment group who were enrolled on vocational training in carpentry through group savings.
-He will complete the training in two months.
+He will complete the training in two months' time.

-Group Activities: The empowerment group hired a half acre piece of land to grow kale.
+Group Activities: The working group has hired a half acre piece of land where they plant kale.
 They also have tree nurseries and at the moment they have 2000 tree seedlings of indigenous trees and 1000 macadamia seedlings.
 They are planning to sell these seedlings in the next rainy season.
 This last month of June, they have also hired a quarter acre piece of swampy land where they are preparing to plant arrowroots.
 The arrowroot project will help boost their group income.

-All these projects have been made possible through group efforts coupled with support they have received from Zoe.
+All these projects have been made possible through group efforts coupled with support they have received from ZOE.